pallaviss/my-site/content/project/nmpc-arm/index.md

 +++
 # Project title.
-title = "Real-Time Implementation of NMPC on ARM Cortex M3"
+title = "ECG on internet using Rasperry Pi"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Real-Time Implementation of NMPC on ARM Cortex M3"
+summary = "Displays real time ECG on internet using Rasperry Pi"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["NMPC"]
+#tags = ["NMPC"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""